aav331/Reverse-Proxy-Setup/README.md

 This resource helps you create an Internal Load Balancer using Cloud Foundation Toolkit and Terraform resources.

-At the end of this, you'll have an internal TCP Load Balancer with a single internal IP backed by the Managed Instance Group VM instances you've created.
-A Serverless VPC Connector that will allow your Application deployed on App Engine to communicate with the network and make the API calls.
+At the end of this, you'll have an Internal TCP Load Balancer with a single internal IP backed by the Managed Instance Group VM instances you've created.
+A Serverless VPC Connector that will allow your Application deployed on App Engine to communicate with the network and make API calls.

-### What You'll Learn
+### What You'll Build

 * [terraform-google-lb-internal](https://github.com/terraform-google-modules/terraform-google-lb-internal)
 * [Internal TCP Load Balancer](https://cloud.google.com/load-balancing/docs/internal)